 In preparation for the implementation of the law, Risk Management and HIPAA managers at one hospital here in Orange County, California reviewed Amateur Radio involvement extensively.
 The conclusion was that "HDSCS would be exempt from HIPAA for disaster purposes, as long as there is no post-incident publishing of patient-identifiable information."
 Of course, HDSCS doesn't disclose any PHI after an incident.

-HDSCS does not furnish, bill or receive payment for health care in the normal course of operations.
-HDSCS does not receive protected information for the purpose of carrying out its regular activities.
+HDSCS has not furnished, billed or received payment for health care in the normal course of operations.
+HDSCS has not received protected information for the purpose of carrying out its regular activities.
 Therefore, we believe that HDSCS is neither a Covered Entity nor a Business Associate, and is thus not directly bound by the provisions of HIPAA.
 However, we believe in the importance of privacy and security for PHI, and we safeguard it to the best of our ability.
 Our ethical obligation to do this wherever possible is no less than that of the hospitals we serve.

-Our self-training about the hospital environment has helped us to become advisors as well as communicators.
-For example, if asked by a hospital employee to transmit on-air a patient name with medical orders, our operators alert the employee that absolute privacy cannot be guaranteed.
+Our training about the hospital environment has helped us to become advisors as well as communicators.
+For example, if asked by a hospital employee to transmit on-air a patient name with medical orders, our operators have been trained to alert the employee that absolute privacy cannot be guaranteed.
 It is the responsibility of hospital staff to make the decision to release names and patient information.
 The tradeoff is medical urgency versus the objective of confidentiality.

-To minimize the chance of PHI-related transmissions being overheard, HDSCS communicators use the lowest transmit power that is practical, and they choose radio frequencies with minimal activity, when available.
+To minimize the chance of PHI-related transmissions being overheard, HDSCS communicators have been trained to use the lowest transmit power that is practical, and they choose radio frequencies with minimal activity, when available.